FIFA 20 Career Mode: Best Young Centre Backs (CBs) to sign – Gomez, De Ligt & more

 The Dutchman is just 19, and is a player you simply have to sign in the first few seasons of Career Mode.
 His 92 potential is likely to cost you more than £70 million.

 Club: Atletico Madrid

-After signing from Danubio FC in 2013, Gimenez made 20 appearances in his second season with Atletico at just 19 years of age.
-Ever since then he has been a regular name on the team sheet and even started in the Europa League Final in 2018, which saw Atletico crowned champions.
-With 56 caps for Uruguay, Gimenez is over experienced for his age, explaining his overall rating of 85.
+Ever since his arrival at Atletico, Jose Gimenez has been a regular on the team sheet and even started in the Europa League Final in 2018, which saw Atletico crowned champions.
+With 58 caps for Uruguay, Gimenez is super experienced for his age, explaining his overall rating of 85.